fabianbaumert/habitly/README.md

    a.
 Create a new Firebase project at [firebase.google.com](https://firebase.google.com)

    b.
-Add Android and iOS apps to your Firebase project with the package name `com.example.habitly` (or your custom package name)
+Add Android and iOS apps to your Firebase project with the package name `com.fabianbaumert.habitly` (or your custom package name)

    c.
 Download the config files and replace the placeholders: